kerri-hicks/pdf-attestation-tool/QUICK_START.md

 ### For Content Editors/Authors
 1. Before uploading a PDF, review it for accessibility (run accessibility checker)
-2. Go to Tools → PDF Upload Tool
+2. Go to Media → PDF Upload Tool
 3. Select the accessible PDF
 4. Check the attestation box confirming it meets WCAG standards
 5. Upload